Starsakary/TronjDocument/mddocs/RPC_APIs.md

 **THROWS**

-IllegalException, if fail to get now block.
+IllegalException, if fail to get the latest block.

 **EXAMPLE**